ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 ## General guidelines

--

-CC the wrangler-team email
+- CC the wrangler-team email
-{: .label }
+{: .text-blue-000 }
 in all communications with contributors so that the team is aware of the current status and can pick up on communications if the primary wrangler is unavailable.
 - Record key communication events in the related github project tracker ticket by ticking the relevant box or making a comment if more detail is useful.
 - Keep emails clear, concise and to the point